 - E. Providers of community adult behavioral health services shall participate in the hospital recovery planning team meetings for individuals currently enrolled in or being referred to their community services.
-The DBHDD contracted Comprehensive Community Providers (CCP) and/or DBHDD specialty providers are held responsible and accountable for the implementation of DBHDD Policy 01-508, "Follow-up for Individuals Discharged from the State Hospital Who Were on the Americans with Disabilities Act (ADA) Ready to Discharge List." - F. CSUs shall enter discharge documents in the Georgia Collaborative ASO within 10 days of the individual's discharge.
+The DBHDD contracted Comprehensive Community Providers (CCP) and/or DBHDD specialty providers are held responsible and accountable for the implementation of DBHDD Policy 01-508, "Follow-up for Individuals Discharged from the State Hospital Who Were on the Americans with Disabilities Act (ADA) Ready to Discharge List." - F. It is the provider's responsibility to discharge individuals in a timely manner once it has been determined they are no longer, or will no longer be receiving services: - a.
+This includes discharging individuals from the Higher Level of Care (HLOC) services (Community Inpatient, Crisis Stabilization, PRTF, and Residential Detox).
+When an individual leaves one of these HLOC services, providers are required to submit a discharge record in the Georgia Collaborative ASO system so that a date of discharge, clinical, and discharge information can be collected.
+Provider shall enter discharge documents in the Georgia Collaborative ASO within 10 days of the individual's discharge. - b.
+For all other community-based services, it is the provider's responsibility to discharge individuals once the individual has left all services and will no longer be returning.
+An episode of care begins at the point the individual is first enrolled in services and continues for as long as there is a sequence of concurrent authorization requests.
+Once an individual is no longer receiving any services, the provider shall report a discharge notifying that the person is no longer being served by DBHDD.